 For as long as we can remember, wine bottles have been sealed with corks.
-But what is cork?
-How are wine corks made?
+But what are they?
+How are they made?
 And why are corks used for wine bottles, anyway?
 Hang onto your decanter, because we are going to solve this mystery!

 What is a wine cork made of?